 All You Need to Know About Gallbladder Stones

-Gallstones, or gallbladder stones as they are commonly known as, are not really stones.
-These are pieces of solid material formed in the gallbladder.
-The gallbladder is a pear-shaped, small organ that is located below your liver, on the right of your abdomen.
+Gallstones also known as gallbladder stones , are not really stones but are solid material formed in the gallbladder.
+The gallbladder is a small pear-shaped organ that is located below the liver, on the right of the abdomen.
 The gallbladder has a digestive fluid known as bile that gets released in the small intestine.
-Gallstones can be as small as sand grains or as large as golf balls.
-People can develop one or multiple gallstones at one point in time.
-It usually does not have any signs or symptoms to need treatment.
-The problem arises when the gallstones block a bile duct, leading to a pain that must be treated without delay.
+Gallstones can be as small as a grain of sand or as large as a golf ball.
+People can develop one or more gallstones at one point in time.
+It usually does not have any symptoms or need treatment till the time they do not cause any pain.

-There are Two main types of gallbladder stones and they are:
+There are Two main types of gallbladder stones:

-1. Cholesterol stones: These are yellow-green colored stones, which form the most common types of gallstones.
+1. Cholesterol stones: The most common types of gallstones, usually in yellow-green color.
 More than eighty percent of the gallstones are cholesterol stones.

-As mentioned before, the gallbladder stones might show absolutely no symptoms and signs.
-If the gallstone is lodged in the duct and forms a blockage, then the symptoms and signs that can result from it include:
+The gallbladder stones might show absolutely no symptoms and signs.
+If the gallstone is lodged in the duct and forms a blockage, then an individual might face a few symptoms

-• Sudden and quicklyincreasing pain in the upper right area of the abdomen
+• Sudden and rapidly intensifying pain in the upper right area of the abdomen

-• Sudden and quickly increasing pain in the center of the abdomen, below the breastbone
+• Sudden and swiftly growing pain in the center of the abdomen and or below the breastbone

 • Pain in the right shoulder